wso2/docs-mi/en/docs/learn/examples/message-store-processor-examples/using-message-forwarding-processor.md

-# How to use a Message Forwarding Processor
+# How to Use a Message Forwarding Processor

 This example demonstrates the usage of the message forwarding processor.